xHain-hackspace/xhain-website/content/en/support.md

 ## Renting the Place

 You can rent xHain for a small conference or an event.
-There’s not enough room for huge birthday parties, but if you’re planning a workshop, if you’re looking for a less conventional place for your meetings, if you want to screen your movie or if you’re looking for a creative environment where you can write your fan fiction, just contact us and we’ll work out the details.
+Huge birthday parties may not be advisable, but if you’re planning a workshop, if you’re looking for an unconventional place for your meetings, if you want to screen your movie or if you’re looking for a creative environment where you can write your fan fiction, just contact us and we’ll work out the details.